González Byass releases ultra-rare 1878 vintage

 Lulie Halstead, CEO of Wine Intelligence, puts the declines in interest in descriptors down to time, noting that in-store shopping has become a more time-sensitive activity, with wine drinkers spending less time browsing shelves or handling bottles and reading labels.

 The reduced interest in appeal of the bottle and/or label design reflects how people turn to the “safe and familiar” during times of crisis, she added, while the switch to consuming wine more frequently without food has led to UK drinkers being “significantly less influenced” by wine and food matching.

-Meanwhile, a growing disinterest in alcohol levels may be down to the consumer population having “more pressing short-term health and wellbeing matters to worry about”, she said, adding that whether or not these are long-term changes was difficult to gauge.
+Meanwhile, a growing disinterest in wine alcohol percentage levels may be down to the consumer population having “more pressing short-term health and wellbeing matters to worry about”, she said, adding that whether or not these are long-term changes was difficult to gauge.